intervalplace/aon-sdk/README.md

 ## Query helpers

 All helpers take an `AonObject[]` array fetched from a node.
-They are pure functions — no network calls, no storage.
+They are pure functions.
+No network calls, no storage.

 ```ts
 import {